by Tim Gilmore, 6/26/2020

-Though the early 1980s softcore audiences paled before 1970s’ decadence, Hamrick remembers “the crossdresser who would leave with a different guy every time.
-There were gay couples that liked to park near the men’s room, couples that wanted to make out parked on the opposite sides of the field from the screens where it was darker beneath the trees, and the pervs who were really into the movies parked close to the screen.”
+Though the 1980s’ softcore audiences paled before ’70s’ decadence, Hamrick remembers “the crossdresser who would leave with a different guy every time.
+There were gay couples that liked to park near the men’s room, couples that wanted to make out parked on the opposite sides of the field from the screens, where it was darker beneath the trees, and the pervs who were really into the movies parked close to the screen.”

-But during Marty’s latter years, when his cat Frances guarded the projector for the third screen and theater managers lived in the second-floor apartment in the Concession Stand Building, he remembers the drive-in emerging from its desperate past to show 3-D movies and then conventional comedies to carloads of families for $7 each.
+But during Marty’s latter years, when his cat Frances guarded the projector for the third screen and theater managers lived in the second-floor apartment in the concession and projection building, he remembers the drive-in emerging from its desperate past to show 3-D movies and conventional comedies to carloads of families for $7 each.

 These were years of low maintenance and family moviegoing.

-Before the movie started, kids bought hot dogs at the concession stand, chased each other around parked cars, and tossed Frisbees to sheepdogs.
+Before the movie started, kids bought hot dogs at the concession, chased each other around parked cars, and tossed Frisbees to sheepdogs.
 Those moments were lost in themselves and good.

 Even today, after fire after fire after fire, fields grown up in broom sedge, two screens gone, the other filled with holes, somebody shouting angrily in the bathroom building far behind the stalls when nobody’s supposed to be here, including me, I see dogs catching Frisbees.
 Because I know that right here they once did.
 And this ground is holy because of all its human history and because even (or especially) outside history, the experience of this land includes everything.